 Pleura: Location, Anatomy, Function, Diseases Conditions What is the pleura?
 Your pleura is a thin, watery (serous) tissue (membrane) that lines the walls of your chest (thorax) and wraps around the outside of your lungs It’s part of your respiratory system

-Pleura - Wikipedia They are formed of two opposing layers of serous membrane that separate the lungs from the mediastinum, the inside surfaces of the surrounding chest walls and the diaphragm Although wrapped onto itself resulting in a double layer, each lung is surrounded by a single, continuous pleural membrane
+Pleura - Wikipedia Each pleura - left and right - is a serous membrane that separates the corresponding lung from the chest wall, the diaphragm and the mediastinum Although wrapped onto the lung resulting in a double layer, each pleural membrane is a single, continuous structure

 What Is the Pleura of the Lung? - eMedicineHealth The pleura are membranes that surround and contain the lungs and separate them from the chest wall, diaphragm, and heart Conditions that affect the pleura of the lung include pleurisy (pleuritis), pleural effusion, hemothorax, empyema, pneumothorax, and pleural tumors